dougaparry/dougaparry.github.io/_pages/about.md

   - /about.html
 ---

 I am an early career researcher in Socio Informatics with interests in Computational Social Science, Human-Computer Interaction, and Cyberpsychology.
-My research concerns the interplay between digital technologies, human cognition, behaviour, performance, and affective well-being across a variety of life-situations.
+While different interpretations exist, at SU, Socio-Informatics resembles an amalgamation of the fields of Communication and Information Systems, with emphasis falling simultaneously on user-oriented aspects of media use as well as production aspects of developing software for business contexts.
+My research primarily concerns the interplay between digital technologies, human cognition, behaviour, performance, and affective well-being across a variety of life-situations.

 I hold a faculty position with the [Department of Information Science](http://suinformatics.com) at Stellenbosch University and am a member of the [Cognition and Technology Research Group (CTRG)](http://suinformatics.com/ctrg).
 I hold a bachelors degree majoring in Socio-Informatics and Economics, and Honours, Masters and Doctoral degrees in Socio-Informatics.